Saurabh Bagchi: Education

-He earned his B.Tech. degree in Computer Science and Engineering from the Indian Institute of Technology in Kharagpur, India.
-He earned his MS and Ph.D. degrees in Computer Science from the University of Illinois at Urbana-Champaign in 1999 and 2001 respectively, working with Prof. Ravishankar Iyer.
+Bagchi earned a B.Tech. degree in Computer Science and Engineering from the Indian Institute of Technology in Kharagpur, India.
+He earned MS and Ph.D. degrees in Computer Science from the University of Illinois at Urbana-Champaign in 1999 and 2001 respectively, working with Prof. Ravishankar Iyer.

 Career

-From 2001 to 2002, he was a Research Staff Member at the IBM Thomas J. Watson Research Center in New York, NY in the Distributed Messaging Systems group.
-He joined Purdue University in 2002 at the West Lafayette campus in Indiana, where he was subsequently promoted to Associate Professor and then Full Professor.
+From 2001 to 2002, Bagchi was a research staff member at the IBM Thomas J. Watson Research Center in New York, NY in the Distributed Messaging Systems group.
+He joined Purdue University in 2002 at the West Lafayette campus in Indiana, where he was subsequently promoted to associate professor and then full professor.
+He leads the National Science Foundation Center called CHORUS since 2024, on resilience of cyber-physical systems.
 He founded and directs a university-wide center called CRISP (Center for Resilient Infrastructures, Systems, and Processes) with about 25 affiliated faculty.

-He has supervised 24 Ph.D. dissertations and about 50 MS dissertations.
-He is the co-author of a book from Springer titled "System Dependability and Analytics - Approaching System Dependability from Data, System and Analytics Perspectives" and a book on wireless security.
+Bagchi has supervised 25 Ph.D. dissertations and about 50 MS dissertations.
+He is the co-author of a book from Springer titled System Dependability and Analytics - Approaching System Dependability from Data, System and Analytics Perspectives and a book on wireless security.

-He has published more than 850 articles in books, journals, and conferences that have been cited more than 9,300 times for an h-index value of (52, 33) (All, Recent).
+He has published more than 1000 articles in books, journals, and conferences that have been cited more than 13,000 times for an h-index value of (63, 40) (All, Recent).

 Professional affiliations

-Saurabh is a faculty member at Purdue University in ECE and CS.
-He is also the Inaugural International Visiting Faculty at IIT Kharagpur in the Computer Science and Engineering department.
+Bagchi is a Full Professor at Purdue University in ECE and CS.
+He is also a Visiting Faculty at the Indian Institute of Technology Bombay in the Computer Science and Engineering Department.
+Previously, he was the Inaugural International Visiting Faculty at IIT Kharagpur in the Computer Science and Engineering Department.
 He was the co-founder of a startup called SensorHound Innovations LLC in 2013, which worked in the area of IoT reliability.
-He is the CTO of a recent startup called KeyByte LLC (from 2021) which is seeking to commercialize the research innovations from his lab in cloud-hosted databases.
+He is the CTO of a recent startup called KeyByte LLC which is seeking to commercialize cloud-hosted databases.